JeffersGlass/mkdocs-pyscript/DEVELOPMENT.md

 ## Installation
 To install the development environment:
+  1. Install [pipenv](https://pypi.org/project/pipenv/) on your system.
-  1. run `make setup`
+  2. run `make setup`
-     - This installs the npm build requirements and creates the conda development environment
+     - This installs the npm build requirements and creates the pipenv
-  2. run `pipenv shell` to enter the development environment
+  3. run `pipenv shell` to enter the development environment

 ## Testing